Emboscada, Paraguay: Transportation

-It is located 38 km far from Asunción, to get there one needs to go through PY03.
+It is located 38 km from Asunción, to get there one needs to go through PY03.
 From Emboscada you can visit Nueva Colombia and from this city Loma Grande, through a paved road.
 From Loma Grande one can get to Altos, Atyrá and San Bernardino.
 All these cities have paved roads connected to PY02.

 Tourism

 On June 24. in minas a small town, there is a festival honoring San Francisco Solano.
 During this parade people walk behind San Francisco Solano's image singing and praying throughout the town till they get to the church.
 They wear masks and dance to drums rhythms, as a way to remember their ancestors, enslaved Africans.
 There is a lot of typical food, many local bands and pilgrims wearing feathers and leaves from banana plants together at the big square dancing and giving thanks for the favours to San Francisco Solano.

 The church was built by Priest Amancio Gonzalez in 1774 honoring San Agustín, the altarpieces and the images made of carved woods belong to the Franciscan Style, the walls, doors and windows were engraved in the 18th century.
 The craftmanship of this place consists of making hats, they make it from karanda´y (a kind of palm), and a fan shaped object.
 They also make sweets, “guampa” a special kind of glass made of wood (usually palo santo) to drink tereré and mate, they also make sweets and finery from ysypo, a kind of liane.